-Despite the usual ups and downs, there exists a deep rooted sense among Indian investors that residential property is a sure-fire investment which delivers excellent returns.
+Despite the usual ups and downs, there exists a deep-rooted sense among Indian investors that residential property is a sure-fire investment that delivers excellent returns.
 This wisdom has been passed on from generation to generation.

 However, many feel that real estate has bottomed out.
 Their logic is that from now on, or soon, the cycle will reverse and prices will start moving upwards.

 This time it is different.
-There are various factors which indicate that the lull in the real estate is here to stay.
-Therefore, it certainly does not make sense to buy a residential property from an investment point of view at this point in time.
+Various factors indicate that the lull in real estate is here to stay.
+Therefore, it certainly does not make sense to buy a residential property from an investment point of view at this point.

 Considering the rising interest rates and high maintenance cost and tax on rentals and capital gains, Nishant Agarwal, Managing Partner and head of ASK Wealth Advisors would not suggest investment in physical real estate

 The reason low returns are expected from real estate is that there has been an irrational increase in property prices in the past.

 Moreover, even after prices have remained largely stagnant for few years now, in many locations property is overpriced.
 Many investors who bought property 3-4 years ago are finding it difficult to get a buyer even after reducing the price lower than the purchase value.